 We’ll introduce you to the animal world around us: tracks, smells and sounds.
 You will notice that your senses become more open to the nature around you.
 Our ancestors did not know any better and used this skill to collect edible plants and obtain animals.
 During this course you will experience this during an edible plant tour where we may also see roe deer.
 One of our instructors also takes a deer and shows you how to skin and de-bone it in the forest.
 In the evening we eat game or vegetarian, prepared over the fire.

-The three days will fly by and you will go home with a lot of knowledge and experiences, but you will also get a free, hand forged, steel from us.
+The three days will fly by and you will go home with a lot of knowledge and experiences.

 This course is not only intended for beginners in the bushcraft, even if you are more experienced you will also learn a lot.